ronney19/sn38/README.md

 ## Model requirements

-- Must use the ChronoGPT architecture (modified NanoGPT)
+- Must use the ChronoGPT architecture (a chain of yearly model implementing the [ChronoGPT](sn38/template/chronogpt_model.py) class)
 - Safetensors format (no pickle)
-- Maximum 2B parameters
+- Maximum 2B parameters - initial goal is too reduce the time leaks and improve the quality of the model while staying small and efficient.

 ## Getting started